Institute of Banking Personnel Selection: History

 After nationalisation of banks in India in 1969, Indian banks needed to expand their branch network across the country so that they were more accessible to their customers.
-This required more staff but recruitment through methods such as advertising were unsatisfactory.
+This required more staff but recruitment through methods such as advertising was unsatisfactory.
 Thus, the banks asked the National Institute of Bank Management (NIBM) to design a selection testing process through which they could hire proficient candidates.
-And as a result, a small unit named Personnel Selection Services (PSS) was established to handle these types of projects.
-A few years later, in 1984, PSS was converted into IBPS.
+And as a result, in 1984, following several years of operation, PSS underwent transformation and evolved into the Institute of Banking Personnel Selection (IBPS).
+This transformation marked a significant step in streamlining and centralizing the recruitment process for various positions within the banking sector.

 IBPS currently functions as an autonomous body that is mainly engaged in conducting competitive exams for recruitment to clerical and officers' posts in the banking sector.

 Earlier, candidates had to write multiple exams conducted by each bank for their vacancies.
 But from 2012, the Recruitment process has been changed.
 Now IBPS conducts four different recruitment processes namely CRP PO/MT, CRP RRBs, CRP Clerical, CRP Specialist Officers under which various exams take place every year for banking sector recruitment.
 The exams conducted by IBPS are as follows: